nathanmargaglio/Deployable-Model/README.md

 The model is saved to `mnist/`.

+## Build the Flask App

+The Flask app is responsible for two things:

+1) Serving the static front-end site.
+2) Hosting the endpoint which we pass data to for inference.

+The app is found at `app.py` and `templates/` and `static/` hold resources for the front-end.
+The site is hosted at `/` and one can POST gray-scale image data to `/infer` to pass the image data to the model for inference.

 ## Deploy to Heroku

 You will need Docker and the Heroku CLI installed and authenticated.